ibm-cloud-docs/direct-link/about.md

 The Direct Link Exchange on Classic solution enables customers to use a Cloud Exchange provider to deliver connectivity to {{site.data.keyword.cloud_notm}} locations.
 This offering typically provides connectivity at a reduced cost because the physical connectivity from {{site.data.keyword.cloud_notm}} to the Cloud Exchange Provider is already in place, which is shared among other customers.

-**Common use cases:** _Best for hybrid workloads, cross-provider workloads, large or frequent data transfers with high-egress bandwidth, private workloads, and environment administration.
-This option usually is selected when the wanted PoP location already has the wanted Direct Link Exchange provider._
+**Common use cases:** Best for hybrid workloads, cross-provider workloads, large or frequent data transfers with high-egress bandwidth, private workloads, and environment administration.
+This option is usually selected when the wanted PoP location already has the wanted Direct Link Exchange provider.

 ![Figure 1](/images/Direct-Link-Exchange.png)